Pressio/pressio/docs/pages/getstarted/build_and_install.md

 </li>
 </ol>

 @m_class{m-block m-warning}

-@par Warning:
+@par
-The procedue above is highly advised because it enables `pressio` to properly process the cmake options and turn on/off based on certain conditions (as explained above).
+The procedure above is advised because it enables `pressio` to properly process the cmake options and turn on/off based on certain conditions (as explained above).
-The alternative way to use pressio would be to just clone the repo, point to its source code and use cmake variables directly when building your code.
-However, this could have unexpected consequences since you would be resposible to set the variables correctly but you would not know exactly all the possible constrants.
+The alternative way to use pressio would be to just clone the repo, point to the `<where-you-cloned-pressio>/packages` subdirectory and use cmake variables directly when building your code.
+However, this could have unexpected consequences since you would be resposible to set the variables correctly but you would not know exactly all the possible constraints.

-Therefore, we suggest to use the steps above.
+## Where to go from here?
+Navigate [this page](./md_pages_getstarted_packages.html) to learn which packages pressio includes, and how you can have finer-grained access to certain functionalities.